What is Counseling?

 Benefits

-- Shorter-term and more focused than open-ended psychotherapy
+- Shorter and more goal-focused than open-ended psychotherapy

 What to Expect